victorpengmx/tp/docs/DeveloperGuide.md

 Consider a scenario where the user wishes to delete a company.

-It requires a `CompanyIndex` parameter.
+It requires a `targetIndex` parameter.
 This validates company index to ensure the company is present in the system.

 If valid, the company is removed from the address book.